HowTo: Raspberry Pi – Configure default speakers

 1. Hello,

 Thank you for the article.
-Unfortunately, it doesn't quite work for me.
-The USB sound card is displayed as "2 snd_usb_audio", so I replace the 0 with a 2 in the configuration file.
-After a restart, this is still set to 2, but I still get no sound via the sound card.
-Do you have any idea what the problem could be?
+Unfortunately it doesn't quite work for me.
+The USB sound card is shown as "2 snd_usb_audio"; So I replace the 0 in the configuration file with a 2.
+After a restart, this is still 2, but I still get no sound from the sound card.
+Do you have an idea what it could be?

 Thank you very much 🙂